ML-7641-Fall-2022/RoboChef/README.md

 We will join user interactions dataset and recipe dataset based on recipe_id.
 With the joined data, we’ll use our recommendation system to study user preferences and recommend recipes to users based on their previous behaviors, and optionally input from the ingredient we get from the classification task.

 ## Results & Discussion

+### CNN Module
+We will be training the Food-101 dataset using pre-trained CNN architectures like DenseNets and ResNets to classify the image into one of the 101 categories.
+To evaluate the model performance, we will be using top-1 and top-5 classification accuracy on the predictions.

+### Reccomendation System Module

 ## Conclusion